debatelab/deepa2/docs/esnli.md

 (3) not hyp_contrad
 ```

 Second, we construct argument source texts by shuffling premises, hypotheses and explanations.
-In doing so, some of the sentences serve as distractors, others may be left out to the effect that a premise and or the conclusion are implicit.
+In doing so, some of the sentences serve as distractors, others may be left out to the effect that a premise and/or the conclusion are implicit.

 Thirdly, we construct lists of reasons and conjectures, which identify explicitly stated parts of the argument and map them to their counterparts in the argdown snippet.